CshlSiepelLab/phast/README.txt

     b.
 Set CFLAGS appropriately.
 You may just be able to uncomment one of the lines in the file.

     c.
-Set the CLAPACKPATH variable equal to the root directory of your CLAPACK installation.
+Following the directions in the file, set either the VECLIB variable (if Mac OS X.3 or later), or the CLAPACKPATH and PLAT variables, to allow linking to LAPACK.

     d.
-Set the ARCH variable to the string you used for PLAT with CLAPACK (e.g., "_x86" or "_MACOSX").

-    e.
 With MAC OS X, also comment out the "LFLAGS = -static" option.

 4. Type "cd src" and "make".
 The package should compile cleanly.
 If you encounter problems compiling, please report them to